Rukkizy/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory is a script that prints the absolute path name of the current working directory.
  1-listit is a script to display the content list of current directory.
-2-bring_me_home is a script that changes the working directory to the user’s home directory.
+2-bring_me_home is a script that changes the working directory to the uassssser’s home directory.
 3-listfiles is a script to Display current directory contents in a long format.
 4-listmorefiles is script to Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly is a script to Display current directory contents in Long format, with user and group IDs displayed numerically And hidden files.